Thinking like the group

 Your brain learns chunks by observing what co-occurs: which ideas get mentioned together, which behaviours follow which situations, which beliefs cluster in the people around you.
 Communities coordinate these co-occurrences through shared practices.
 When everyone in your group treats "distrust institutions" and "value self-sufficiency" as naturally linked, your brain learns that association automatically---not because you reasoned it through, but because those ideas travel together in your social environment.

 So what can you do?
 Recognise that beliefs stack socially, not logically.
 If you're trying to change someone's mind about one belief in a cluster, challenging it in isolation often fails because the other beliefs in the cluster activate in defence.
 Instead, work at the level of practice: change the coordinated activities, shift which community someone is exposed to, or introduce new coordinated pairings that chunk the ideas differently.
-You're not arguing against the belief; you're changing the social environment that made it natural.
+And build bridging capital deliberately---cross-group ties, rotations, exposure to different communities---so that alternative chunks have a chance to compete with the established ones.

 The group model is the safest prediction